lvgl/docs_old/en/object-types/led.md

 The colors are darkened and shadow width is reduced at a lower brightness and gains its original value at brightness 255 to show a lighting effect.

 The default style is: `lv_style_pretty_color`.
-Not that, the LED doesn't really looks like a LED with the default style so you should creat you own style.
+Not that, the LED doesn't really look like a LED with the default style so you should create your own style.
 See the example below.

 ## Events
-Only the [Genreric events](/overview/event.html#generic-events) are sent by the object type.
+Only the [Generic events](/overview/event.html#generic-events) are sent by the object type.

 Learn more about [Events](/overview/event).